 A modification was adopted by the weather bureau of the United States and the use of box-kites for meteorological observations became widespread.
 The principle was applied to gliders, and in October 1906 Alberto Santos-Dumont used the box-kite principle in his aeroplane to make his first flight.
 When Gabriel Voisin built the first commercially available aircraft, based on the stable lifting surfaces of Hargrave’s box kites, he called them “Hargraves.”
 In 1889 Hargrave invented a rotary engine which appears to have attracted so little notice that its principle had to be discovered over again by the Seguin brothers in 1908.
 His development of the rotary engine was frustrated by the weight of materials and quality of machining available at the time, and he was unable to get sufficient power from his engines to build an independent flying machine.

 The only museum that would meet Hargrave’s terms for the exhibit of his model was the Deutsche Museum in Munich .
 It is ironic that most of Hargrave’s 176 working models were destroyed in the Allied aerial bombardment of Germany during World War II.
 The 25 surviving models were restored in the 1960s to Sydney, Australia’s Powerhouse Museum, which is staging an exhibition to mark the centennial of Hargrave’s first flight.
+Hargrave’s interest in aeronautical experimentation continued throughout his life.
+His later research included investigations into ways the curvature of wings could increase lift.
+His designs strongly influenced early human flight and he is recognized today as one of the great pioneers of aeronautics.

 References and Further Reading: